andreibachim/java-gi-app-template/README.md

 All source files that contain translatable strings, must be added to `po/POTFILES.in`.

-To create translatable strings in Java, use the `Intl::i18n`.
+To create translatable strings in Java, use the `Intl::i18n` method.
 Comments with translation instructions must start with `TRANSLATORS: ` to be included in the po-files.

 Note: The `Intl` class is currently included in this